Dr Richard Seymour on opening a beach-side veterinary practice

 Three months later, Dr Cher was settling the purchase of his Fortitude Valley clinic.

-“With help from my financial specialist, Teresa Nguyen, we quickly secured an outstanding under-valued commercial premise,” he says.
-“Teresa and I had multiple in-depth discussions about what would be the best step forward to set up my dream practice.
+“With help from the team at BOQ Specialist, we quickly secured an outstanding under-valued commercial premise,” he says.
+“My financial specialist and I had multiple in-depth discussions about what would be the best step forward to set up my dream practice.

 “Since I was setting up a fully-fledged clinic, there were more considerations to be made in terms of design, workflow, safety measures, and storage, but the process was very smooth and stress-free.”